Hi! My name is Erin Bow -- physicist turned poet turned author of novels that will make you cry on the bus.

-Books: I have eight of them — five novels, and two volumes of poetry and a memoir (the poetry under my maiden name, Erin Noteboom).
+Books: I have ten of them — six novels (one still forthcoming), and three volumes of poetry (one still forthcoming) and a memoir (the poetry under my maiden name, Erin Noteboom).
 The novels are a pair of stand-alone high fantasies, Plain Kate and Sorrow's Knot, and the science fiction duology The Scorpion Rules and The Swan Riders.

 My latest is the middle-grade adventure Stand on the Sky, which just won the Governor General's Award for young people's literature.

 My poetry has won the CBC Canadian Literary Award and several other awards.
 My novels have a fistful of honors, including the GG, the Canadian Library Association Book of the Year award, and the award sometimes called "Canada's Newbery," the TD Canadian Children's Literature Award.
 No one read the memoir.